To avoid duplication of generated code, the compiler builders of Embarcadero have done a nice

 What to do?

-There is not much we can do, except to emphatically ask Embarcadero to put the kind of logic that was implemented in TList<T>
+There is not much we can do, except to emphatically ask Embarcadero to put the kind of logic that was implemented in TList<T> and other generic

 classes to avoid duplication of generated code, in the compiler and linker, so we don't have to write huge helper classes nor get the bloat.